Rsirp0c/deis-course-evaluation/README.md

 - [x] Create moc data for testing in JSON
 - [ ] Test API endpoints
-- [ ] Input calculations for rating and grade whenever a new form is added
+- [ ] Input calculations for rating and grade whenever a new form is added JWT validation flow
+- the user logs in either with oauth2.0 or with a username and password, server responds with jwt
+- jwt stores in local storage, and stores user data within userContext
+- the user sends the jwt with auth header with every request, server validates the jwt and responds with the requested data

 Nice to haves
 - [ ] Implement main page search bar dropdown custom UI?